qri-io/website/src/pages/jobs/archive-job-data-research-assistant.md

 **Roles and Responsibilities**

-- Create and publish interesting datasets and projects onto Qri (we’ll show you how).
+- Create and share interesting datasets and projects on Qri (we’ll show you how).
 - Promote your work (write tutorials, blog posts, post to social media, record demo videos, etc. Sky’s the limit).
 - Help us make Qri better for others (share your ideas, flag bugs, give us feedback on our roadmap).